 First of all, there are some unsupported claims by this product.
 There is no evidence that it is a century-old formula invented by the Amish (an old-fashioned Christian sect known for their rejection of technology and, apparently, their glowing furniture.)
 In fact, they don’t even list its ingredients at all.

-Secondly, the shipping and processing fees are more expensive than the product itself, a “red flag” for us at Highya.
+Secondly, if you were planning on going the route of ordering Dutch Glow through the website or telephone, think again.
+The shipping and processing fees are more expensive than the product itself, a “red flag” for us at Highya.
 That means, even if you do not like the product you will be in the hole for your initial fees, plus what it costs to ship back.
 And let’s not forget you are also signing an arbitration agreement when you buy, preventing you from traditional legal recourse.

-To quickly sum it up, a tremendous comination of numerous reviews stating long delivery times, horrible customer service, a TON of additional up-selling during the Dutch Glow purchase, telemarketers bombarding you, stories of "getting charged more than needed" and the fact that the product doesn't work as promised tends to lead us toward a conclusion that it's better to stay away.
+Many of the 150+ reviews on our site complain of long delivery times, horrible customer service, a TON of additional up-selling during the Dutch Glow purchase, telemarketers bombarding you, and stories of getting charged more than expected tell us that it's better to not buy online from their website.

 If you still want to try Dutch Glow, we recommend going the route of purchasing directly from a local retailer (like we did at Bed, Bath & Beyond).